Roads in Victoria: Notable multiple fatality incidents

 2010 it was announced by the State Government that trucks would be banned from the right-hand lane along a 38-kilometre section of the Princes Freeway between Geelong and Melbourne.
 Suggestions of a ban began in 2005 but increased after the fatal 2007 Burnley Tunnel fire that killed three people.
 The ban was put into place from 1 July 2010 between Kororoit Creek Road, Altona, and Avalon Road, Lara and covers all heavy vehicles weighing more than 4.5 tonnes, except buses and caravans.
 A fine of $358 applies to those breaking the rules, the ban being a trial before a full roll-out on the other major roads in the state.

 Names and numbering

-Victorian highway naming is straightforward.
-Most highways are named after the geographical regions and features, cities, towns and settlements along the way.
-Some are even more straightforward e.g., Western and Northern Highways that radiate westwards and northwards from Melbourne.
-Notable exceptions include some interstate highways and some metropolitan highways, for example, Hume Highway.
+Most highways in Victoria are named after geographical regions and features, including river valleys and notable settlements.
+Others, such as the Western Highway and Northern Highway, are named for their radial direction heading away from Melbourne.
+Notable exceptions include some interstate and metropolitan highways, for example, the Hume Highway, named for early explorer Hamilton Hume.

 The Victorian road numbering system for freeways and arterial roads consists of a letter and a number.
 The letter is determined by the quality and function of the route, the system contains four 'levels' of roads: M roads, A roads, B roads and C roads: